neurodata/checklists/algorithms.md

 1. For each, describe the # of dimensions, # of samples, and any other salient features
 2. plot raw data, as raw as possible (i.e. all observed variables, latent variables, and parameters)
 3. predict performance accuracy of the algorithm for each dataset
-4. run *exact same code* on real data as ran on simulations, generating estimates, qualitative and quantitative results.
+4. run *exact same code* on real data as ran on synthetic, generating estimates, qualitative and quantitative results.
 5. document performance accuracy relative to predictions, modify understanding as appropriate.